qis-unipr/qgm/testGMTree/README.md

 # Geometric Monitoring (GM)

-Implementation and testing of the GM protocol with [SimulaQron](http://www.simulaqron.org/) v.3.0.10
+Implementation and testing of the GM-Tree protocol with [SimulaQron](http://www.simulaqron.org/) v.3.0.10

 ## Getting Started

-In this example we have N nodes where the root node is the only parent node (the coordinator) while all the others are child nodes (the producers).
+In this example we have N nodes forming a binary tree.
+The root of the tree is named 'node0', which can only play the role of the coordinator.
+Every other node can play both the role of coordinator and producer.

-Child nodes can suffer a local violation.
+Only leaf nodes (i.e., nodes without child nodes) can suffer a local violation.
-Each child node maintains its own global sub-state that communicates to the parent node only if it exceeds a pre-set threshold.
+Each sub-tree maintains its own global sub-state that communicates to the upper parent node only if it exceeds a pre-set threshold.

-When a child node suffers a local violation, it communicates the variation of its local state to the parent node, which acquires also the variation of the other child nodes.
+When a leaf node suffers a local violation, it communicates the variation to the parent node, which acquires also the variation of the other brother node.
-Subsequently, it calculates and averages all the local states acquired, and checks whether the threshold has been exceeded.
+Subsequently, it calculates and averages the two states and checks whether the threshold has been exceeded.
+If the threshold has been exceeded, this procedure is repeated in the upper level sub-tree.

-*Note: the current version has been tested with a maximum of 7 nodes*
+*Note: the current version has been tested with a maximum of 7 nodes.*

 ### Prerequisites